-- Computer volume keys: (select models only) - To mute or restore volume, press and hold the fn key (1), and then press the mute key f7 (2). - To decrease volume, press and hold the fn key (1), and then tap the volume down key f8 (3) until the desired volume level is reached. - To increase volume, press and hold the fn key (1), and then tap the volume up key f9 (4) until the desired volume level is reached.
+- Computer volume keys (select models only): - To mute or restore volume, press and hold the fn key (1), and then press the mute key f7 (2). - To decrease volume, press and hold the fn key (1), and then tap the volume down key f8 (3) until the desired volume level is reached. - To increase volume, press and hold the fn key (1), and then tap the volume up key f9 (4) until the desired volume level is reached.

 - Windows volume control: - a.
-Click the Volume icon in the notification area, at the far right of the taskbar. - b.
+Click the Speakers icon in the notification area, at the far right of the taskbar. - b.
 Increase or decrease the volume by moving the slider up or down.
-Select the Mute check box to mute the volume.
+Click the Mute Speakers icon to mute the volume.

 - a.
-Double-click the Volume icon in the notification area. - b.
-In the Speakers column, you can increase or decrease the volume by moving the Volume slider up or down.
-You can also adjust the balance or mute the volume.
+Right-click the Speakers icon in the notification area, and then click Open Volume Mixer. - b.
+In the Speakers column, you can increase or decrease the volume by moving the slider up or down.
+You can also mute the volume by clicking the Mute Speakers icon.

-If the Volume icon is not displayed in the notification area, follow these steps to add it:
+If the Speakers icon is not displayed in the notification area, follow these steps to add it: